 National Records of Scotland, Statutory Register of Births, 1915, 589/35

 Interestingly, not all battle names held the same popular appeal for new parents.
-Gallipoli, on the Turkish peninsula, was attacked by British and colonial forces in 1915 to try to clear a secure path for aid to their ally, Russia.
-It gave its name to the failed campaign.
+Gallipoli, on the Turkish peninsula, was attacked by British and colonial forces in 1915 in order to clear a secure path for aid to their ally, Russia.
+It gave its name to the whole failed campaign.
 Throughout the period 1914-1919 only one baby was registered with the name Gallipoli: Janet Gallipoli Crawford Stewart, born on 23 July 1915 in Paisley to parents James Stewart, a baker, and Janet Buchanan Stewart.

 Birth entry of Janet Gallipoli Crawford Stewart, 23 July 1915